 Dementia and Alzheimer’s

 Dementia and Alzheimer’s fall under a broad category call Dementia.
-Confusing right… well, that the medical field.
+Confusing right… well, that’s the medical field.

 Dementia is a broad category that covers Alzheimer’s and many different types of Dementia.

-I have Lewy body Dementia; I was diagnosed with it a year ago February.
+I have Lewy Body Dementia; I was diagnosed with it a year ago February.
 After a year the diagnoses stands.
-My progress is from MRI only showing moderate degeneration, my comprehensive memory evaluation shows a moderate decline, so it sticks.
+My progress from MRI shows only moderate increase in degeneration, my comprehensive memory evaluation shows a moderate decline as well, so it sticks.

-So let’s use this is an opportunity first to say here’s what it’s like to have dementia in the early stages.
+So, let’s use this is an opportunity first to say here’s what it’s like to have dementia in the early stages.
 As opposed to all stages.
-I can’t cannot speak openly and honestly about someone having dementia in the later stages.
+I can’t speak openly and honestly about someone having dementia in the later stages.

-I can think about it and I can think about how dementia affects me today and how it will affect me in the future but all fairness.
+I can think about how dementia affects me today and how it will affect me in the future but in all fairness.
 I cannot be the one to tell you what dementia feels like in its latter stages.

 The challenge that you have with people that have dementia in the latter stages is that they will struggle with telling you what they feel.
-So my goal is to create an understanding of what dementia is, additionally we can together see how it progresses.
+So my goal is to create an understanding of what dementia is, and together we will see how it progresses.